oobabooga/text-generation-webui/docs/Extensions.md

 Once defined in a `script.py`, this function is executed in place of the main generation functions.
 You can use it to connect the web UI to an external API, or to load a custom model that is not supported yet.

+Note that in chat mode, this function must only return the new text, whereas in other modes it must return the original prompt + the new text.

 ```python
 import datetime